I have a Zivver account

 ---|---|

-{{zvr type=signature}} | A text tag for signature |
+{{zvr type=signature}} | A text tag for a signature |

 {{zvr type=text}} | A text tag for text |